-Over the last decade, our world has been rocked by research that has – in theory at least – pulled the rug out from under many of the tenets held sacred in not just the manual therapy and rehabilitation field, but in the strength & conditioning and athletic training sector for decades, centuries – even millennia.
+Over the last decade, the world of musculoskeletal medicine has been rocked by research that has – in theory at least – pulled the rug out from under many of the tenets held sacred in not just manual therapy and rehabilitation, but in strength/conditioning and athletic training for decades, centuries – even millennia.

 Perhaps, more concerning, in spite of this new research and attempts to apply it in the clinical arena, the rates of persistent pain are still increasing… suggesting we may be barking up the wrong tree.
 See here for a good example: